Colophon

 Technical

-I send emails using Mailchimp, which I operate through its API, choreographing messages with a Ruby script that I run on my laptop.
+I send emails using Buttondown, which I operate mainly through its terrific API, choreographing messages with a Ruby script that I run on my laptop.

 Style guide